The go-to formula you need to create delicious juice bar-worthy smoothie bowls at home!

 Granola serves as another delicious way to create crunch and make a smoothie bowl more satisfying.
 This Rawnola recipe is a perfect topper.

 If you decided to skip the fruit in the base or you’re just craving more sweetness, you can add pomegranates, kiwi, mango, sliced banana, or any other favorites right on top.
 That way you get to experience the full fruit, along with extra antioxidants!

 Nuts or Seeds

 Stay satisfied with the fat and protein of sliced almonds, chopped walnuts or pecans, or a sprinkle of sunflower or pumpkin seeds.

-If you’re craving something a little creamier, opt for almond, peanut or cashew butter.
+If you’re craving something a little creamier, opt for almond, peanut, or cashew butter.
 You’ll still get those healthy fats and a dash of protein, with an even more indulgent taste and texture.
-Just stick to a tablespoon or two at most.
+Just stick to a tablespoon or two on average.

-Toss shaved or shredded coconut pieces onto your smoothie bowl for more good-for-you fats.
+Toss shaved or shredded coconut pieces onto your smoothie bowl for even more of those satiating fats.

 Nothing cures a chocolate craving except chocolate itself.
 Sprinkle with a spoonful of dark chocolate shavings to really put your bowl over the edge in terms of deliciously satisfying flavor.